 BAES was not charged with bribery or corruption in either the U.S. or U.K., a disposition that could have prevented BAES from bidding on U.S. and European defense contracts.
-The U.S. plea agreement also specifically excluded any activities of BAES's wholly-owned U.S. subsidiary, BAE Systems, Inc., which is subject to a Special Security Agreement ("SSA") with the U.S. government restricting the amount of control BAES is able to exercise over BAE Systems, Inc. On Friday February 5, 2010, the same day it announced its plea agreement with the DOJ, BAES announced that it had reached a settlement with the U.K.'s Serious Fraud Office ("SFO") that would require BAES to pay £30 million in connection with the long-running bribery probe of BAES's worldwide activities, to be split between a criminal fine in the U.K. and a charitable donation to benefit the people of Tanzania, whose officials had received payments from BAES.
-As part of its settlement with BAES, discussed below in connection with the Tanzanian conduct, the SFO agreed not to pursue further action against BAES for prior conduct, with few exceptions.
-The dropped investigations included the SFO's investigation and prosecution of Count Alfons Mensdorff-Pouilly from Austria, a BAES agent who had been charged with conspiracy to corrupt in connect with BAES sales to European countries.
+The U.S. plea agreement also specifically excluded any activities of BAES's wholly owned U.S. subsidiary, BAE Systems, Inc., which is subject to a Special Security Agreement ("SSA") with the U. S. government restricting the amount of control BAES is able to exercise over BAE Systems, Inc. On Friday February 5, 2010, the same day it announced its plea agreement with the DOJ, BAES announced that it had reached a settlement with the U.K.'s Serious Fraud Office ("SFO") that would require BAES to pay £30 million in connection with the long-running bribery probe of BAES's worldwide activities, to be split between a criminal fine in the U.K. and a charitable donation to benefit the people of Tanzania, whose officials had received payments from BAES.
+In March 2012, the SFO announced that BAES, the SFO, and Tanzania had reached an agreement that the money would be spent on textbooks, teacher's guides, syllabi, and syllabus guides; the SFO also stated that the procurement process would be monitored to ensure that the funds are "used solely for the benefit of the Tanzanian people."
+As part of its settlement with BAES, the SFO agreed not to pursue further action against BAES for prior conduct, with a few exceptions.
+The dropped investigations included the SFO's investigation and prosecution of Count Alfons Mensdorff-Pouilly from Austria, a BAES agent who had been charged with conspiracy to corrupt in connection with BAES's sales to European countries.